saatvik1213/powergradernew/README.md

 #### Conceptual ER Diagram

-The conceptual ER diagram provides a visual representation of the internal structure and relationships within our database system.
+The conceptual ER diagram provides a visual representation of the internal structure and relationships within our database system for storing user roles and submission information.

 ![4_er_diagram_1](/images/4_er_diagram_1.png)